asyncapi/glee/docs/pages/auth-concept/bearerToken.md

 ```

-**The Client asyncapi.yaml file does't need to implement all the security requirements in the server, it only needs to implement the ones that it uses like `http (bearer token)` here.**
+**The Client asyncapi.yaml file does't need to implement all the security requirements in the server, it only needs to implement the ones that it uses like &*http (bearer token)* here.**

 ### Client Side